dannyp65/Cybersecurity_by_-Codepath_Facebook/Week9_Assigment/README.md

 ## Writeup:
 ### Deployed honeypots:
 Dionaea
 Cowrie
 ### Issues encountered:
 I had probems running the script on Cowrie Honeypot, I ran the sript multiple time but the same error occured, I coundl't resolve this problem.
 As result, the admin honeypot could not listen attacks from Cowrie honeypot.

 ### Summary of the data collected:
 I set up the honeypot follow the instructions in the assigment by Codepath.
 My target honeypot is running at the IP:104.155.174.180 .
 After set up the honeypot I ran the command nmap 104.155.174.180 on a separate terminal.
 Once it finished running I open the MHN admin website and over a thoundsand attacks.
 I noticed that most of the attacks came from my local host, however there were a lot of attacks came from different ip address and out of the country.
 There was no maculous attacks.

+### Data collect from honeypots:
+See session.json file in this repository

 ## Walkthrought:
 Here is the video walkthrough of the MHN and honeypots:
 	Walkthrough:
   	<img src='https://i.imgur.com/qL7tywc.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />